Pin itThe only Arnold Palmer design in the area, with six sets of tees and green fees that start at $34.

-Crescent Pointe Golf Club is the only Arnold Palmer-designed public course in the Hilton Head area.
-Palmer and Ed Seay opened the layout in 2000 in Bluffton, roughly three miles from the Hilton Head bridge on US-278.
-The location, the designer name, and the green fee range of $34 to $74 create a combination that is difficult to find elsewhere in the Lowcountry.
+Crescent Pointe is the only Arnold Palmer-designed public course in the Hilton Head area, opened in 2000 by Palmer and Ed Seay in Bluffton, roughly three miles from the Hilton Head bridge on US-278.
+The location, the designer name, and a green fee that starts at $34 add up to a combination you won't find anywhere else in the Lowcountry.
+It tends to fall off the radar of visiting golfers who focus on the island's resort courses, which is a genuine missed opportunity.

-Dynamic pricing keeps rates at the lowest level in the Hilton Head market.
+Dynamic pricing keeps Crescent Pointe at the lowest level in the Hilton Head market.
 Off-peak and afternoon rates at $34 are genuinely remarkable for a Palmer design, and even peak-season morning rates rarely exceed $74.
-Booking is through GolfNow and TeeOff.
+For a four or five-round Hilton Head trip, slotting this in saves enough to upgrade one of the other rounds without changing the overall budget.

 A complete reconstruction of Hilton Head's first golf course, with water on nearly every hole and Spanish moss overhead.